Substantial amounts of vegetables are thrown away before they even reach the grocery store.

 The project is being led by scientists at the Swedish Environmental Research Institute (IVL) and is conducted in collaboration with Axfoundation, Ipsos, MatLust, the collaboration platform for reduced food waste (Samarbete för minskat matsvinn), Forum for reduced food waste (Matsvinnet) and the Swedish University of Agricultural Sciences (SLU).
 The initiative was recently granted support from the research counsil Formas.

-“As much as half of all the food produced globally today is thrown away or is lost somewhere along the production chain.
+“Almost a third of all the food produced globally today is thrown away or is lost somewhere along the production chain.
 It’s an enormous waste of resources that also causes great climate impact and emissions.” – Elvira Molin, Swedish Environmental Research Institute (IVL)

-In the production of vegetables and beef, unutilized residual flows in the form of shells, haulms, deformed vegetables and leftover meat are either thrown away, used as animal fodder or exported as a result of the lack of Swedish demand.
+In the production of vegetables and beef, unutilized resources flows in the form of shells, haulms, deformed vegetables and leftover meat are either thrown away, used as animal fodder or exported as a result of the lack of Swedish demand.
 Some parts can be seen as less appetizing or contain substances that are not healthy to eat in greater amounts.

 “Bringing by-products back into the Swedish food culture comes with a few challenges.
 To produce food products that are attractive to consumers, we will work in close collaboration with Axfoundation’s innovation team at Torsåker Farm.
 The taste and sensory aspects will be in focus, and different consumer tests will be take place to evaluate and follow up.” – Elvira Molin, Swedish Environmental Research Institute (IVL)